jpedro/jpedro.github.io/hosting.md

 ### Todos

-- [ ] Introduce surge-like directives, like redirects and auth, that basically render nginx `sites-enabled/` conf files for a deployment.
+- Introduce surge-like directives, like `redirect` and `auth`, that basically render a custom nginx `sites-enabled/` conf files for a deployment.
+You lose the single conf to rule 'em all but you can optimize settings per host.
+Caching static assets could be one of them, if you are not proxying those through some CDN.

 ## Replacing heroku apps